-Keep your home free from damp, mould & condensation
+Keep your home free from damp, mould and condensation

 Condensation is probably the biggest cause of damp in homes.
 A lot of information and advice is included on this page to help tenants and home-owners identify and reduce condensation as well as treating the mould growth often associated with it.